skip to content

 Homeless outreach

 In Okaloosa and Walton Counties, our PATH team provides specialized outreach and case management to homeless clients struggling with mental illness.
+PATH links eligible people to mental health and substance misuse treatment.

 Child and teacher in classroom